First written: April 2017. Last updated: December 2017.

 Generally, I can have very depressive thoughts on tranylcypromine, but the emotional effect of those cognitions seems “blunted”.
 TCP acts like an emotional “shield”.

-Without TCP I can look happy on the outside, even feel mostly good, but often there still exists this background feeling of depression, anxiety and worry and it feels like I have to expand constant cognitive effort to prevent the depressive feelings from growing and eventually overwhelming me.
+Without Parnate I can look happy on the outside, even feel mostly good, but often there still exists this background feeling of depression, anxiety and worry and it feels like I have to expand constant cognitive effort to prevent the depressive feelings from growing and eventually overwhelming me.

 Less extreme depression